-We have elected to classify our investments in RMBS as available-for-sale.
+Prior to fiscal year 2023, we designated all our investments in RMBS as available-for-sale pursuant to ASC 320, Investments - Debt and Equity Securities.
 Although we may hold most of our securities until maturity, we may, from time to time, sell any of our securities as part of our overall management of our asset portfolio.
-All assets classified as available-for-sale will be reported at fair value, with unrealized gains and losses excluded from earnings and reported as a separate component of stockholders' equity.
+All assets classified as available-for-sale are reported at fair value, with unrealized gains and losses excluded from earnings and reported as a separate component of stockholders' equity.
+On January 1, 2023, we began electing the fair value option of accounting pursuant to ASC 825, Financial Instruments, for all RMBS acquired after such date.
+Unrealized gains and losses on RMBS for which we elected the fair value option are reported in the consolidated statements of income (loss).
 Fair value of our investments in RMBS is determined based upon prices obtained from third-party pricing providers.
 Changes in underlying assumptions used in estimating fair value impact the carrying value of the investments in RMBS as well as their yield.
 For additional information on our assessment of credit-related impairment and our fair value methodology, see "Item 8.
-Consolidated Financial Statements and Supplementary Data - Note 4.
+Consolidated Financial Statements and Supplementary Data-Note 4.
 Investments in RMBS and Note 9.
 Fair Value".